VAIJ-TEJAS/Articles/Calculator using Tkinter/file.md

-In this section, we will walk through the process of building a simple calculator using Tkinter, a standard GUI (Graphical User Interface) toolkit for Python.
-Tkinter provides easy-to-use components for building graphical user interfaces, making it perfect for creating applications like calculators.
+It is employed when crafting a straightforward calculator utilizing Tkinter, a prevalent GUI toolkit for Python.
+Tkinter facilitates the integration of user-friendly components essential for constructing graphical user interfaces, thereby suiting applications like calculators due to its simplicity and effectiveness in handling user interactions.

 ## What is Tkinter